 We all consider the safety of ourselves and our families paramount, so it’s no surprise that the security of the Indy suburbs is a huge pro on our list.
 Not only are the violent crimes significantly lower in the suburbs, but even petty crimes; such as vandalism or your car getting broken into, happen less here.

 Perhaps this is in part due to less communal space people must share.
 For instance, if you have to park your car on the street, it’s definitely more likely to get broken into.
 If you have a garage to park it in, who is going to be coming into your garage to bust out a window and steal your stereo?
 Not saying it couldn’t happen….but our robber would have to be a LOT more courageous.
 Or stupid.

 With safer streets and lower crime rates come neighborhoods people feel comfortable in.
 Many move to the suburbs to know they can walk the dog in the evening after dark or go for an early morning jog.
 Especially for women wanting to get out and about on their own, that security is huge.

 Knowing you can leave a key under a flower pot for your neighbor to feed the cats while you’re gone, or that if you leave the garage door open your bike won’t ride itself away, are all feelings of security that for many people make living in the suburbs very desirable.

 Learn More: Pros & Cons of living in Carmel, Indiana

-Pro #3 – Each Indy suburb has a built out downtown area
+Pro #3 – Each Indy suburb has a downtown area

 We mentioned previously that without living near the downtown “heartbeat” of the city, you’ll feel disconnected.
 While this is true to an extent, the suburbs in Indianapolis are doing an excellent job of recreating that feeling of community right at home.